-- Bring a change of clean clothes, sandals for tired feet, water, & a snack in the car for post hike.
+Bring a change of clean clothes, sandals for tired feet, water, & a snack in the car for post hike.

-This post contains affilate links.
-If you make a purchase after clicking on the these links, a portion of the sale helps support this site at no additional cost to you.
+This post contains affiliate links.
+If you make a purchase after clicking on these links, a portion of the sale helps support this site at no additional cost to you.
 I do not receive compensation from the companies whose products are listed.
 For product reviews: unless otherwise noted, products are purchased with my own funds.
 I am never under an obligation to write a review about any product.
 Finally, this post expresses my own independent opinion.

 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Brief excerpts and links may be used, provided that full and clear credit is given to Alan Dixon and AdventureAlan.com with appropriate and specific direction to the original content.